newjersey/navigator-content/src/roadmaps/tasks/evaluate-your-location-cosmetology.md

 callToActionText: ""
 issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---
-Your Cosmetology business' site will need to comply with specific state regulations.
+Your Cosmetology business site will need to comply with specific state regulations.
 Verify that your location will meet the [licensing guidelines](https://www.njconsumeraffairs.gov/regulations/Chapter-28-Board-of-Cosmetology-and-Hairstyling.pdf)

 ---
 ### Considerations